Twenty years ago Australian witch Fiona Horne felt like she was copping it from all sides.

 And apparently the Blue Mountains has "loads of witches" who she hopes will come to see her spoken word tour at Springwood's Hub on June 30.

-The author of a dozen books, Horne has appeared on TV programs all around the world, including Good Morning America.
+The author of a dozen books, Horne has appeared on TV programs all around the world.
 She's even spoken at Harvard University about modern witchcraft.

 And Horne is recognised, not just for her witchy ways, but also her two appearances in Playboy, her role as lead singer in rock group, Def FX (which tours the same month as the spoken word tour) and dalliances with famous men like Paul Stanley from Kiss, and Tom Jones during his Sex Bomb tour.
 One of her books has the bewitching title: Magickal Sex: A Witches' Guide to Beds, Knobs and Broomsticks.
 "Nudity was a selling tool," she explains.

 The 52-year-old regrets none of it, even if these days she works mostly as a charter pilot (she doesn't use a broomstick!) in the Caribbean often flying on humanitarian missions.
-In 2017, Horne survived two catastrophic hurricanes hitting her island home and flew recovery missions in the aftermath.
+She survived two hurricanes hitting her island home in 2017 and flew recovery missions in the aftermath.
 It's about being of service, instead of being on show.